avukmirovich/js-dotted-string-to-object/README.md

 About
 -----
 `dotted-str-to-obj.js` module exports function which takes string as argument and try to convert it to object tree.
-String must consist from part, separated by dots.
+String must consists from parts, separated by dots.

 Usage
 -----